On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Experimental Assessment

-The \textsc{Elva} models consistently demonstrate strong performance in text-centric and general image benchmarks.
-The \textsc{Elva}-0.2B model, despite its smaller parameter count, performs admirably across various tasks.
-Larger models like \textsc{Elva}-1B, \textsc{Elva}-3.8B, and \textsc{Elva}-7B exhibit superior performance, showcasing the benefits of increased model capacity.
-Notably, \textsc{Elva}-7B strikes a fine balance between size and effectiveness.
-Our largest model, \textsc{Elva}-13B, achieves top scores in benchmarks such as Doc, Chart, Hall, AI2D, Math, and PBen, underscoring the efficacy of scaling model capacity for vision-and-language tasks.
-Additionally, \textsc{Elva}-13B remains efficient in terms of latency, reinforcing its practicality for diverse applications.
+The \textsc{Elva} models consistently exhibit strong performance on both text-centric and general multimodal benchmarks.
+The \textsc{Elva}-0.2B model, despite its smaller parameter count, performs commendably across various tasks.
+Larger models ranging from 1B to 13B demonstrate superior performance, highlighting the advantages of increased model capacity.
+Notably, \textsc{Elva} achieves excellent latency and memory efficiency, reinforcing its practicality for diverse real-world applications.

-A notable limitation is observed in the LLaVA-Bench, where \textsc{Elva} models underperform compared to the LLaVA series.
-Given this dataset only comprises 24 images, interpretation requires caution.
-Detailed analysis will be provided in \S\ref{sec:case_study}.
+Although the text-centric benchmark performance is strong, there is a slight difference compared to concurrent leading specialized models~\citep{hu2024mplugdocowl}, as shown in Table \ref{tab:model_comparison}.
+However, our focus is on developing generalist models rather than specialized models.
+A detailed analysis on this is provided in Section \ref{sec:anal_sota}.
+Additionally, a notable limitation is observed in the LLaVA-Bench, where \textsc{Elva} models underperform compared to LLaVA models.
+As this dataset comprises only 24 images, interpretation requires caution.
+Further analysis is discussed in Section \ref{sec:case_study}.

-In summary, \textsc{Elva} models deliver robust performance across a wide range of tasks and benchmarks.
-While increased model capacity generally enhances performance, efficiency and latency considerations are crucial for practical deployment.
-Our results underscore \textsc{Elva}'s proficiency in efficiently addressing diverse vision-and-language challenges, providing valuable insights into their performance and reliability across various contexts.
+In summary, \textsc{Elva} models demonstrate robust performance across a wide range of tasks and benchmarks.
+While increased model capacity generally enhances performance, efficiency and latency considerations are essential for practical deployment.
+Our main results highlight \textsc{Elva}'s efficiency and balanced performance, underscoring the contributions and objectives of our study.